Neal-Bhattacharya/marc-terminal/README.md

 Edit what comes after `cd` to wherever the src folder is stored (`Cmd+option+C`to copy the file path in mac).

-You won't have to do this if you unzipped into your Downloads folder and plan to keep this there.
+You won't have to do the above steps if you unzipped into your Downloads folder and plan to keep this there.

 Next, in Terminal enter,